-Import work or material items from a Microsoft Excel file
+Import work items from an Excel file

 -